Mark Bavaro: Professional career

 Bavaro performed well during the 1987 season and was again selected to the Pro Bowl.
 He finished the season with 55 receptions, 867 yards, and 8 touchdowns.
 In the offseason he underwent surgery to correct turf toe on his right big toe.
 He followed that season with 53 receptions, 672 yards, and 4 touchdowns in 1988 despite being late to training camp that season due to a contract dispute and his left big toe now being affected by turf toe.
 After failing to miss a game due to injury in his first four seasons, Bavaro struggled with knee injuries in 1989 and was limited to seven games.
 He came back to play in 15 games in 1990.
 The Giants started the season 10–0 and finished 13–3.
 They advanced to Super Bowl XXV where they played the Buffalo Bills.
 During the game Bavaro made two key third down receptions to keep scoring drives alive as the Giants won 20–19.

 Bavaro struggled with a degenerative knee condition throughout the 1990 season and was rarely able to practice.
 The Giants cut him in July 1991 because of the injury.
 After some initial dispute, the Giants signed him to a one-year US$310,000 contract and placed him on the physically unable to perform list.
 He spent the season as a tight end coach at Saint Dominic Savio High School in East Boston, Massachusetts.
 He took the position after the team's coach took a chance and wrote Bavaro a letter to ask him if he would consider coaching.

 Despite being advised to retire several times by the doctor who worked on his knee, Bavaro managed to secure a contract in 1992 with the Cleveland Browns, who were coached by former Giants assistant coach Bill Belichick.
 He played one season for the Browns and managed to appear in all 16 games.
 After the season, he signed with the Philadelphia Eagles.
 He played in all 16 games again and had 43 receptions, 481 yards, and 6 touchdowns in 1993.
 After playing one more season for the Eagles he retired in 1995 at the age of 31.
 Bavaro finished his nine NFL seasons with 351 receptions for 4,733 yards and 39 touchdowns.

 In 2011, he was inducted into the New York Giants Ring of Honor.

 His career was so influential that ESPN's Mark Bavaro Fantasy Football league is named after him.

+In 2022, the Professional Football Researchers Association named Bavaro to the PFRA Hall of Very Good Class of 2022.